git-quick-stats/git-py-stats/CONTRIBUTING.md

 - **Style Guide**:
   We use [Black](https://pypi.org/project/black/) for auto formatting code in the repo before it gets merged for style consistency.
+  We also use [Ruff](https://docs.astral.sh/ruff/) for linting in the repo before it gets merged for improving code quality.
 - **Naming Conventions**:
   Use clear and descriptive names for variables, functions, and classes.
   When in doubt, always try to follow [PEP 8](https://pep8.org/).